andrewbarker96/last-minute-lineup/README.md

 ## Navigation

 The website features a sidebar navigation menu that allows users to easily navigate between different sections.
 Simply click on the menu icon to access the sidebar menu.

-## Additional Content

-### About

-- Learn more about the purpose and goals of this website.

-### Contact

-- Contact information for inquiries or support.

-### Help

-- FAQs and other helpful resources to assist users in navigating the website.

 ## Feedback